marvinfriede/template-python-project/README.md

 which can be found in the *deps* section of [tox.ini](tox.ini).
 Some projects also use a `requirements-tests.txt` file that lists all test dependencies and is also given in the *deps* section with `deps = -rrequirements-tests.txt`.
 Furthermore, to run pytest from tox, the `commands` section must be given.
-Here, additional options for the code coverage report from the `pytest-cov` plugin are given.
+Here, additional options for the code coverage report from the `coverage` tool are given.

 <br>